braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 The first sentence reads:

-Target the top X% of Retainable Users (Y users) that are most likely to churn according to the model.
+>Target the top X% of Retainable Users (Y users) that are most likely to churn according to the model.

 This allows you to input the X percentage of the audience that's likeliest to churn in the box.
 Once you set X, Y will also tell you how many actual users this is estimated to represent.
-Based on this percentage, the second sentence, "This corresponds to users with a Churn score greater than Z" tells you what the threshold or cutoff would be in order to target the top X percentage.
+Based on this percentage, the second sentence...

+>This corresponds to users with a Churn score greater than Z.

+...tells you what the threshold or cutoff would be in order to target the top X percentage.
 For example, to target the top X = 15% of users, you, for example, might need to target the users with churns cores greater than Z = 0.8.

+>We estimate that this will include T% users that will churn (___ users) and falsely identify ___ users.

 The third sentence tells you about how accurate this size of an audience will be according to historic data and how many errors its likely to make.
-The first half gives you the estimate in percentage (and estimated actual users) of the true churners you are likely to capture by messaging X percent of the audience (specified in the box in the first sentence).
-It also tells you that along with this number of correctly identified users, some number of users will incorrectly be identified as churners.
+The first half gives you the estimate in percentage T (and estimated actual users) of the true churners you are likely to capture by messaging X percent of the audience (specified in the box in the first sentence).
+If you change either X or T, the other will be updated accordingly.

+There is a trade-off: the more users you message, the more true churners you'll correctly message.
+But, some number of users will incorrectly be identified as churners.
 This is the number of so-called
 "false positives" or "false alarms."
+That last half of the sentence estimates how many the Prediction will "falsely identify" given the X and T values specified.

 ### Target Users